Temecula Home Loans

 The Wine Programs

-Doffo's signature pour is the MotoDoffo Super Tinto: 60% Malbec, 30% Cabernet Sauvignon, 10% Zinfandel, with notes of plum, baking spices, and cranberries.
-The Malbec-forward style reflects Marcelo's Argentine roots and stands as one of the most distinctive expressions in the Temecula Valley.
-Whites are available, but the identity here is red.
+Doffo's flagship pour is the MotoDoffo Super Tinto: 60% Malbec, 30% Cabernet Sauvignon, 10% Zinfandel, with notes of plum, baking spices, and cranberry that taste like Argentina filtered through Riverside County sunshine.
+The Malbec lead reflects Marcelo's roots, and frankly, it's one of the most distinctive wines pouring anywhere in the Temecula Valley today.
+Whites exist on the menu.
+The identity here is red, and pretending otherwise would be ignoring the room.

 “Bigger isn't better.”